-I’ve been on a bit of a tart quick of late.
+I’ve been on a bit of a tart kick of late.
 In the span of a few weeks I made a pecan banoffee pie a batch of mini chocolate caramel tarts for two and a beautiful plus and raspberry frangipane tart.
 Yum!

 One of my goals for 2018 was to challenge myself more in the kitchen.
 Well, in life too but mostly in the kitchen.
 Until a few weeks ago, I’d never made a frangipane tart but after hearing the contestants on The Great British Bake Off talk about them every season, I’ve had it on my list of things to try for ages.